Stellar Blade Blood Rain’s Open-World Is More Alive Than Original, Combat Retains The Edge

 The podcast explained that the gameplay showcase features an extended version of the trailer where mutants chase the new protagonist, Evie.
 Unsurprisingly, Stellar Blade Blood Rain’s combat felt as good as the first title, featuring mechanised fists and an impressive sheen.

-Furthermore, the podcast also thought that the intro was reminiscent of Final Fantasy 7, and the open world felt more alive and lived in.
-With the sequel’s combat retaining the heavy feel of its predecessor, Stellar Blade Blood Rain could be an even bigger success if the story works out well.
+Furthermore, the podcast thought the intro was reminiscent of Final Fantasy 7, and the open world felt more alive and lived-in.
+With the sequel’s combat retaining the predecessor’s heavy feel, Stellar Blade: Blood Rain could be an even bigger success if the story works well.

 Stellar Blade Blood Rain Featured